BPM stakeholders

 Developers

-During BPM new software solutions may be needed or existing solutions may be integrated with other solutions or customised to improve a business process.
+During BPM new software solutions may be needed or existing solutions may be integrated with other solutions or customized to improve a business process.

 PDF download - Download this Business Process Management Stakeholder List (PDF)